Skip to main content

 Tool Permissions

 Use these groups when configuring MCP client approvals.
-Client config syntax varies, but a common policy is to allow read-only tools by default and require approval for tools that create, update, delete, publish, check in/out, or otherwise change Cascade state.
+Client config syntax varies, but a common policy is to allow read-only tools by default and require approval for tools that create, update, delete, publish, check in/out, change Cascade state, or mutate local MCP state such as drafts and guardrails.

 Read-only tools: